Castelvill/SandstormBox/docs/Instructions.md

 **Description**

-    Saves a string value to a text file.
+    Save a string value to a text file.

 **Parameters**